 The CONVINCE trial (COlchiciNe for prevention of Vascular Inflammation in Non-CardioEmbolic stroke) is a clinical trial to test whether a low dose of a drug called colchicine could prevent future strokes, heart attacks and death in patients who have previously had a transient ischaemic attack (TIA) or stroke.

 This trial is already taking place in locations across Europe.
 Centres in nine countries (the UK, Ireland, Spain, Greece, Germany, Belgium, Estonia, Lithuania, and the Netherlands) are aiming to recruit a total of 3,623 patients to take part in the study.

 Previous clinical trials have found that heart attack survivors treated with colchicine (a drug already used to treat gout) had fewer heart attacks and strokes, and fewer people died, compared to those who didn’t receive the drug.
-However, we don’t currently know if colchicine would have the same effect in stroke survivors.
+However, we don’t currently know if colchicine would have the same effect on stroke survivors.
 The CONVINCE trial hopes to answer this question.

 This trial will tell us whether or not colchicine can reduce the risk of stroke and TIA survivors having further strokes.

-If this is the case then colchicine could be offered to stroke survivors as treatment to help them to reduce their risk of having another stroke.
+If this is the case, then colchicine could be offered to stroke survivors as a treatment to help them to reduce their risk of having another stroke.
 As it’s already used to treat other conditions, such as gout, it would be easy and relatively cheap to re-purpose the drug to treat stroke survivors.

 Ultimately, colchicine may have the potential to prevent stroke and TIA survivors from having further devastating strokes, which will allow them to focus on rebuilding their lives after stroke.